microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Actions/DeviceManagement.Actions/docs/v1.0-beta/Invoke-MgBulkRestoreDeviceManagementComanagedDeviceCloudPc.md

 ## INPUTS

-### Microsoft.Graph.PowerShell.Models.IPaths16D2Us5DevicemanagementManageddevicesMicrosoftGraphBulkreprovisioncloudpcPostRequestbodyContentApplicationJsonSchema
+### Microsoft.Graph.PowerShell.Models.IPaths1Rxaz9ODevicemanagementComanageddevicesMicrosoftGraphBulkrestorecloudpcPostRequestbodyContentApplicationJsonSchema

 ## OUTPUTS

-### System.Boolean
+### Microsoft.Graph.PowerShell.Models.IMicrosoftGraphCloudPcBulkRemoteActionResult

 ## NOTES

 ALIASES

+### Invoke-MgBulkDeviceManagementComanagedDeviceRestoreCloudPc

 COMPLEX PARAMETER PROPERTIES

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IPaths16D2Us5DevicemanagementManageddevicesMicrosoftGraphBulkreprovisioncloudpcPostRequestbodyContentApplicationJsonSchema>: .
+BODYPARAMETER <IPaths1Rxaz9ODevicemanagementComanageddevicesMicrosoftGraphBulkrestorecloudpcPostRequestbodyContentApplicationJsonSchema>: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ManagedDeviceIds <String[]>]`:
+  - `[RestorePointDateTime <DateTime?>]`:
+  - `[TimeRange <String>]`: restoreTimeRange

 ## RELATED LINKS